allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 tags: [algorithms, graphs]
 featured_image_thumbnail:
 featured_image: assets/images/posts/2020/search-algorithms/us_map_distances.png
-featured: true
+featured: false
 hidden: true
 ---

-This is a collection of algorithms programmed in an Artificial Intelligence class.
+This is the first set of a series of graph search algorithms programmed in an Artificial Intelligence class.
 While relatively simple, these algorithms form the foundations of many more sophisticated techniques for optimization.
-Included traversal algorithms are Breadth First Search, Depth First Search, Uniform Cost Search, and A star.
-The algorithms are demonstrated on a weighted undirected graph of connected cities, as well as a maze that is represented as a matrix of binary values.
+I begin here by describing and programming two uninformed search methods: breadth first search and depth first search.
+Both graph searches are complete, but not necessarily optimal.
+The algorithms are demonstrated by finding solutions to a graph of connected cities as well as a maze.

 ## Breadth First Search
-<pre><code class="language-python">var Token = _.Token = function(type, content, alias, matchedStr, greedy) {
+In Breadth-first search (BFS), the root node is expanded first, then the successors of the root, then the successors of the successors of the root, and so on, until the goal is reached.
+BFS finds the shallowest path to each node from the frontier, so it is best used on graphs where the goal is close to the start.
+For example, it could be useful when finding close connections on social media.
+BFS is optimal when all path lengths are equal.
+A queue (FIFO) is used to implement BFS to expand the shallowest nodes first.
+The space complexity of BFS is exponential, $O(b^d)$., where b is the branching factor and d is the depth of the solution.

+<pre><code class="language-python">
 def breadth_first(start, goal, state_graph, return_cost=False):
     frontier = [start]
     visited = [start]